 The Film Major gives students a foundation in film history, aesthetics, production, and methods of analysis that illuminate global and cultural perspectives.
 Students who select the specialization in film production gain experience in all aspects of production and are prepared to begin careers as writers, producers, and directors.
 BGSU graduates have been accepted into prestigious MFA film programs and highly competitive professional programs such as those sponsored by the Director's Guild of America.
 Students who choose the specialization in film studies develop expertise in electronic publishing and in analyzing the film industry and individual films.
 They are prepared to begin careers in journalism, festival organization, film acquisition and distribution, and, with professional training, entertainment law.
 Film studies students have been accepted into graduate film studies programs and have launched successful electronic publications on film, media, and culture.

-The Gish Film Theater and Gallery, named to commemorate the achievements of Ohio natives Dorothy and Lillian Gish in the history of American film, was dedicated at Bowling Green State University on June 11, 1976.
+The theater, originally named the Gish Film Theater and Gallery, was dedicated at Bowling Green State University on June 11, 1976.
 The naming of the theatre coincided with the establishment of the film program.
 The Gish scholarship is awarded annually to an outstanding student in film.

 Students can participate in numerous film-related opportunities.
 Approximately five public film showings occur on campus weekly and students serve on the committees that select these films.
 Students also contribute film articles and reviews to the campus newspaper or assist in the preparation of the open access pper review journal, The Projector: A Journal on Film, Media and Culture.